Convergence of spherical averages for actions of Fuchsian Groups: Introduction

-\begin{introthm} Let $G$ be a non-elementary Fuchsian group $G$ and let $\R$ be its fundamental domain satisfying Assumption~\ref{asm:R}.
+\begin{introthm} Let $G$ be a non-elementary Fuchsian group $G$ and let $\R$ be its fundamental domain with side-pairing transformations $G_0$ and satisfying Assumption~\ref{asm:R}.
 Let $G$ act on a Lebesgue probability space $(X,\mu)$ by measure-preserving transformations.
-Let $G_0$ be the set of generators of $G$ mapping $\R$ to the neighbouring domains.
 Denote by $\I_{G_0^2}$ the sigma-algebra of sets invariant under all maps $T_{g_1g_2}$, $g_1,g_2\in G_0$.
 Then, for any function $f\in L\log L(X,\mu)$, as $n\to\infty$, we have

 \end{introthm}